 I have been performing my entire life: plays, musicals, dance recitals, even my father's professional magic act!
 My first memory of the footlights is magically reappearing and rising out of my Dad's "Metamorphosis Trunk" and waving an American flag for the show's grand finale!

 I attended the University of Connecticut on academic and trumpet scholarships.
 When I realized that my musical passion was singing, I switched my focus to opera, art song, and musical theatre.
-All through college, I performed at local theatres, sang in churches, and was even National Anthem soloist for UConn Basketball and Baseball games.
+All through college, I performed at local theatres, sang in churches, and was National Anthem soloist for UConn Basketball and Baseball games.
 I was bestowed the honor of summa cum laude with dual degrees in Voice and Music Education, and upon graduation, was immediately cast in the National Touring Company of The King and I.

-I soon found that I made a niche for myself with my tap dancing and rare ability to embody triple-threat leading men characters.
+I soon found that I made a niche for myself with my tap dancing and ability to embody triple-threat leading men characters.
 More tours followed.
 Over the next two years, I had performed in every state in the continental US.
 In 2001, I put down roots in NYC, and joined Actors Equity Association.

 I made my Broadway debut with The New Mel Brooks Musical Young Frankenstein.
-I covered the title role, and, during previews in NY, stepped into the part for over a week to cover an ailing leading actor, performing the role to acclaim.
+I covered the title role, and, during previews in NY, stepped into the part for over a week to cover our ailing leading actor, performing the role to acclaim.
 I stayed with the show for it's entire run at the Hilton (Foxwoods) Theatre in New York, and performed the lead role of Dr. Frederick Frankenstein over 30 times.

 I appeared on Broadway in the 2009 production of Irving Berlin's White Christmas (as Jimmy and Scooter).
 I also performed on Broadway in the concert Children and Art, a celebration of Stephen Sondhem's 75th birthday.